hituro/hituro-makes-macros/splice-macro/README.md

 The `<<passage>>` macro adds the contents of the named passage (if it exists) to the spliced output at the point where the `<<passage>>` appears.
 Note that this is done *before* the whole output is processed, so parts of a macro could be in multiple different passages, or split between passages and plain text, so long as the final output is legal macro code.

 #### `\`
 Whitespace in the `<<splice>>` is preserved, so if you have a line break between two parts of the contents you get a line break in the output.
-If you want to suppress this, put a `\` at the end of the line to remove all white space between the `\` and the next non-whitespace .
+If you want to suppress this, put a `\` at the end of the line to remove all white space between the `\` and the next non-whitespace character.

+> [!WARNING]
+> You can easily construct invalid macros using `<<splice>>`.
+If you do, you'll get an error when the spliced text is processed.
+Use with care.

 ---
 ### Examples ###